Because it’s such a small patch of whiskers, it often looks middling when compared with beard styles.

 Even during the previous centuries, the mustache has always set itself apart from the more pedestrian beard styles.
 During the time of Queen Elizabeth, a mustache was the height of male fashion, well within the circles of royalty.
 It never really suffered any decline in popularity in the years forward, unlike beards which saw a period of rise and fall in public favor.

 Even when the world wars came about and beards were forbidden because they interfered with the gas masks, mustaches were permitted among certain elite ranks in the military.
 This continued on, post-war, when culturally important personalities embraced the mustache as a defining aspect of their personal brands.
 The artist Dali wore a mustache, paving the way for celebrities to join the mustache wagon.

 Today, the mustache continues to be a widely accepted and complimented form of grooming style among fashionable metrosexuals.
 It has in fact a number of variations that have been the preferred styles of Hollywood celebrities.
 It’s not uncommon for young men to adopt a mustache style these days.

 Most get it from their friendly neighborhood master barber.
 However, if you don’t have the time or the resources to make daily appointments, (because, yes, maintaining a mustache can become a daily routine), you can always do it yourself with a straight razor.

 How to Shape a Basic Mustache

-When shaping your mustache, it’s best to use a straight razor because of its single blade and narrow profile.
+When shaping your mustache, it’s best to use a sharp and clean straight razor because of its single blade and narrow profile.
 In this particular case, a 5/8 straight razor will work best for clean-ups because it’s smaller and you can handle it easily while shaving the small area where the mustache is to be formed.

 There are two elements to look out here: how wide do you want your mustache to be and how neat do you need them to be.